vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ```bash
 tanzu cluster create --file config.yaml
 ```
-Cluster creation roughly takes 15-20 minutes to complete.
+The Cluster creation takes 15-20 minutes to complete.
 Verify the health of the cluster and apply the labels.

 >**Important** After the Workload cluster is created, verify the cluster labels and ako pod status.
 1. Connect to the Tanzu Management Cluster context and verify the cluster labels for the workload cluster.
     <!-- /* cSpell:disable */ -->
      ```bash
-    ## verify the workload  service cluster creation
+    ## verify the workload cluster creation

     tanzu cluster list
     NAME                  NAMESPACE  STATUS   CONTROLPLANE  WORKERS  KUBERNETES        ROLES   PLAN  TKR